Protein Structure Prediction Center

 Our goal is to help advance the methods of identifying protein structure from sequence.
 The Center has been organized to provide the means of objective testing of these methods via the process of blind prediction.
 The Critical Assessment of protein Structure Prediction (CASP) experiments aim at establishing the current state of the art in protein structure prediction, identifying what progress has been made, and highlighting where future effort may be most productively focused.

-There have been fourteen previous CASP experiments.
-The fifteenth experiment is planned to start in Spring 2022.
+There have been fifteen previous CASP experiments.
+The sixteenth experiment is planned to start in May 2024.
 Description of these experiments and the full data (targets, predictions, interactive tables with numerical evaluation results, dynamic graphs and prediction visualization tools) can be accessed following the links:

 Raw data for the experiments held so far are archived and stored in our data archive.